 - G Suite give me the best of GMail, Drive and co for my business.

-- Trello for simple to do lists and planning small project.
+- Notion for simple to do lists and planning small project.

 - Surface Pro 6 which I connect to the dock when I'm at my desk.

 - Logitech MX Master mouse.